 Easy Banana Muffins

 This Banana Muffin recipe is a great way to use those browning bananas on your counter.
 They’re also super speedy to make.
-In about 30 minutes, you could have warm Banana Muffins!
+In about 30 minutes, you could have warm, buttery, ender Banana Muffins!
 And as a bonus?
 Your kitchen will smell simply amazing.